-For more information on young onset Parkinson’s please visit the EPDA website.
+For more information on young onset Parkinson’s please visit Parkinson’s Europe website.

 New Parkinson’s love story set to hit the big screen